 Here are my Fender Twin Reverb 100w amp settings.
 I use in input #2 (low gain) on the reverb side, but barely any reverb.
 Bright switch off.

-WHAT IS THE DEAL WITH ALL THE DIFFERENT TWIN REVERBS? - There are numerous version of the Twin Reverb that Fender has produced throughout the years.
-The Fender 65 Twin Reverb reissue (from 1992 onward) and the late 1960's blackface Twin Reverbs are the best versions, many of the others will also work just as well.
+WHAT IS THE DEAL WITH ALL THE DIFFERENT TWIN REVERBS? - There are numerous versions of the Twin Reverb that Fender has produced throughout the years.
+The Fender 65 Twin Reverb reissue (from 1992 onward) and the late 1960's blackface Twin Reverbs are the best versions, but many of the others will also work just as well.
 The 65 reissue is basically the blackface/early silverface Twin Reverb circuit achitecture.
 They sound very similar to those amps, but speaker types make a big difference with the sound.
-If you want the extra difference between the old blackface and the reissue there are simple mods that can be done to the reissue, but after breaking in, the stock amp sounds excellent.
-You can switch the two stock 12" Jensen C12 speakers for Weber 12F150's or Weber Californias if you want something closer to the old JBL speakers used in the high end blackface Twins.
+If you want the extra difference between the old blackface and the reissue there are simple mods that can be done to the reissue, but after breaking in the speakers, the stock amp sounds excellent.
+You can switch the two stock 12" Jensen C12 speakers for Weber 12F150's or Weber Californias if you want something closer to the old JBL speakers used in the old blackface Twins.
 However, the stock C12's in the TRRI sound really good once they are completely broken in (75-100 hours of use).
 They sound harsh for the first few weeks when new, as is the case with any new speaker.
-You can aslo upgrade the four stock 6L6 Groove Tubes (that's what was in mine, new) for a good set of NOS tubes or JJ Electronics tubes, and swap preamp tubes for NOS or JJ's (2-5 tubes depending on which input you use most and if you use the reverb or vib/trem).
+You can also upgrade the four stock 6L6 Groove Tubes (that's what was in mine, new) for a good set of NOS tubes or JJ Electronics tubes, and swap preamp tubes for NOS or JJ's (2-5 tubes depending on which input you use most and if you use the reverb or vib/trem).
 Different tubes offer different sound characteristics, which can affect the cleanness and EQ of the tone.
 Note that an amp tech will need to rebias the amp for you when you change tubes, for the best optimal sound.

 The difference between the old blackface and the silverface Twins: First, blackface and silverface simply refers to the color of the faceplate behind the knobs.
 1963-67 blackface Twins and early silverface ('67-69) Twins are the same circuit as far as the sound produced, and most ideal for Gilmour tones.
 After '69 the silverface amps became slightly more bassy, with slightly less head room (less clean) when you turn it up, but still good amps for Gilmour.
 Around 1972 a master volume was added, but still basically the same design.
 In 1977 the circuit changed significantly to a very different sound, then came the Twin Reverb II's and Red Knob Twins, neither of which are very Gilmourish sounding in my opinion.
 Keep in mind that buying an old Twin Reverb may cost less than a brand new one, or cost about the same as a used '65 reissue, but the capacitors in these amps can be 30-40+ years old.
 They should be replaced after about 20-25 years, which adds to the cost.
-Tubes and speakers can also be worn out, adding to the cost.
+The old tubes and speakers can also be worn out, which will add to the cost.

 Hiwatt DR-103 head, Gilmour's signature live amp